Annual Review 2021–22

 Functions reserved by the Board and those delegated to management

-Since the inception of the company, the AFCA Board has adopted a Charter that governs its operations and clearly delineates the responsibilities of the Board and senior management.
+Since its inception AFCA’s Board has adopted a Charter that governs its operations and outlines the responsibilities of the Board and senior management.

-The Board does not involve itself in the detail of complaints lodged with us.
+The Board does not involve itself in the detail of complaints lodged with AFCA.

-During the year, the Board had the following committees to assist it in its role:
+During the year, the Board had three committees to help it fulfil its role:

 Appointment of Directors

-The Nominations Committee Charter sets out the process to be followed by the Board when appointing or reappointing Directors and other Board appointees.
+The Nominations Committee Charter sets out the steps required when appointing or re-appointing Directors and other Board appointees.

 Written terms of appointment

-Written agreements set out the terms of each appointment of our Board Directors and senior executives.
+Written agreements set out the terms of appointment for our Directors and senior executives.

-Direct accountability of Company Secretary to Board for proper functioning of the Board
+Direct accountability of Company Secretary to the Board for correct Board operation

 As set out in the Board Charter, our Company Secretary is appointed by, and accountable to, the Board and may advise the Chair, the Board, its committees and individual Directors on matters of governance process.

-AFCA is committed to ensuring the integration of the principles of equal opportunity for all staff.
-Our commitment to diversity in the workplace is set out in our Diversity Inclusion Policy and Procedure and regular diversity reporting.
+AFCA is committed to ensuring the integration of the principles of equal opportunity for all our people.
+Our organisation wide commitment to diversity is embodied in our Diversity, Inclusion and Belonging Strategy and governed in the workplace by our Diversity Inclusion Policy and Procedure.

-The Nominations Committee of the Board ensures a robust system of performance evaluation is in place for Board appointees and the Board itself.
+The Nominations Committee ensures a robust system of performance evaluation for Board appointees and the Board itself.
+An internal evaluation is conducted by the Nominations Committee on an annual basis.

 Evaluation of performance of AFCA senior management

-Principle 2: Structure the Board to be effective and add value
+Principle 2: Structure of the Board to be effective and add value

 Independent Chair

-Appointed Independent Chair of the Australian Financial Complaints Authority on 15 May 2021, Professor John Pollaers OAM is an eminent international Chair, Chief Executive and Non-Executive Director.
-John brings a unique set of experience and insights to his role at AFCA, gained in his many years as a distinguished leader across a range of multi-dimensional and complex industries, including consumer products and advanced manufacturing.
+Appointed Independent Chair of AFCA on 15 May 2021, Professor John Pollaers (Medal of the Order of Australia (OAM)) is an eminent international Chair, Chief Executive and Non-Executive Director.
+John brings a unique set of experience and insights to his role at AFCA, gained in his many years as a distinguished leader across a range of multi-dimensional and complex industries including consumer products and advanced manufacturing.
 He has been chief executive and director of major companies, including Foster’s Group Limited and Pacific Brands, where he regenerated the company culture and was recognised as further simplifying the business model and successfully driving performance of key functions.

 Directors with consumer experience